HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/robot_arm/report.md

 and use those tuples to train the estimators.
 We do this mainly for two reasons:
 1. Sampling from experience increases the sample efficiency.
-2. Randomly sampling experience breaks interdependency of (observation, action, reward, next_observation, done)-tuples and therefore stabilizes training of the estimator.
+2. Randomly sampling experience breaks interdependency of (observation, action, reward, next_observation, done)-tuples and therefore stabilizes training of the estimators.

 ## Estimators